How to Mop Up Water and Prevent Costly Damage

 Think of it less like mopping and more like a rescue mission for your floors.
 Your goal is to lift every last drop of moisture.
 Using the right mops and following a few key steps will make the process faster and far more effective.
 Let’s walk through the best way to mop up water to protect your home.

-Start from the Edges and Work In
+Start at the Edges and Work Inward

 Your first instinct might be to attack the center of the puddle, but that’s a quick way to make the problem bigger.
 Instead, always start mopping from the outer edges of the spill and work your way toward the center.
 This method contains the water and stops it from spreading across a larger area of your floor.